NandanaSBabu/DSP-LAB-FAIR-RECORD/README.md

 1. Simulation of Basic Test Signals
 2. Verification of Sampling Theorem
 3. Linear Convolution

-    -Using Built in Function
+   * Using Built in Function
-    -Without using Built in Function
+   * Without using Built in Function

 4. Circular Convolution
     -Concentric circle method
     -Matrix Method